nmemranhussain/RML_A_1_Group_11/README.md

 Figure 5.
 Plot partial dependence for all features and models

 ![air_v_auc](AIR_v_AUC.jpg)
 Figure 6.
-Model selection via quality and fairness (AIR vs. AUC)
+Model selection (AIR vs. AUC)

 ![model extration attack](visualization_simulated_data_for_extraction_attack.jpg)
 Figure 7.
-Model Extraction Attack (Simulated Data)
+Model Extraction Attack

 ![stolen model](example_of_stolen_model.jpg)
 Figure 8.
 Stolen Model

 ![variable importancel](variable_importance.jpg)
 Figure 9.
-Variable Importance When the Model is Attacked
+Variable Importance

 ![sensitivity analysis](sensitivity_analysis.jpg)
 Figure 10.
-Sensitivity Analysis: Stress Testing using Validation Data
+Sensitivity Analysis

 ![residual analysis](global_logloss_residuals.jpg)
 Figure 10.
-Residual Analysis using Global Logloss Residual
+Residual Analysis

 ### Ethical Consideration
 The best remediated model shows improved fairness and accuracy, but 'potential negative impacts' still remain.
-From a mathematical or software perspective, issues like overfitting due to excessive remediation (e.g., aggressive fairness constraints or data balancing) could degrade generalizability when deployed on unseen data, particularly if future data distributions shift (data drift).
+From a mathematical or software perspective, issues like underfitting due to excessive remediation (e.g., aggressive fairness constraints or data balancing) could degrade generalizability when deployed on unseen data, particularly if future data distributions shift (data drift).
 Furthermore, if preprocessing (e.g., one-hot encoding or imputation) introduces bias or is inconsistently applied across training and deployment pipelines, the model could misclassify sensitive applicants.

 In terms of real-world risks, the model’s outputs—likely related to credit or loan decisioning based on HMDA data—can affect individuals' financial opportunities.
 If the model inadvertently disadvantages subpopulations (e.g., low-income or minority groups) due to unaddressed indirect bias, borrowers could face unjust rejections or higher scrutiny, especially during high-stakes financial reviews (e.g., during home loan applications).
 These risks are more pronounced at the point of deployment by financial institutions and can erode trust or violate legal standards like the Fair Housing Act.
 Continuous monitoring and human-in-the-loop oversight are essential to ensure the model remains fair, accurate, and ethically sound over time.